-Watch my video recipe for step-by-step instructions for making this delicious Eastern European soup recipe!
+Watch my YouTube borscht video tutorial for step-by-step instructions for making this delicious Ukrainian soup recipe!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my website and my YouTube channel and turn on notifications!
+Make sure to subscribe to my website email list and my YouTube channel and turn on notifications!

 After making this soup for decades, I’ve perfected and simplified the process down to one pot to make this soup effortless and delicious!
 I like to start with the meat first.
 This beet soup can be made with beef, chicken, pork or even lamb.
 If you are using chicken or pork, consider using chicken broth instead of beef broth.

-- Next, add the beets, tomato sauce, broth, water and seasonings and let the soup simmer away for 1 hour.
+- Next, add the beets, tomato sauce, broth, water and seasonings and let the soup simmer away for 1 to 1 1/2 hours.
 This longer cook time allows the soup to develop a really rich and deep flavor and makes the beef extra tender!